 Position Co-Director (Student Support and Services) Description of Services Duties and responsibilities include, but are not limited, to: Leading Intervention including Speech (RTI strategies and curriculum).
-Create our MTSS models of support (oversight and monitoring of training, strategies, and curriculum) Develop, lead, and monitor Student Study Team processes and collaboration with SPED; attend Student Study Team meetings with parents when an admin is needed MAP program development (Student Academic Incentive programs), and collaborate with the director of community engagement Oversee:

-Position Co-Director (Virtual Academy) Description of Services Duties and responsibilities include, but are not limited, to: Develop and lead the Elementary/Middle School Virtual Academy (ESVA) for Math, ELA, Science, Social Studies and SEL Oversee Social Emotional/Community Development plan as pertains to the Elementary and Middle School Virtual Academies, including planning and attending in-person and virtual events Write policies and procedures for virtual programs to ensure that students and staff alike have a consistent and positive experience Manage the logistical aspect of all virtual programs including the organization of materials distribution for Virtual Academy classes (order, inventory, package, disburse, etc) Virtual Academy Human Resources: Analyze data to develop positions within the virtual academy that will best serve student needs, recruit, interview and hire for the positions, develop an onboarding process for new staff and complete Virtual Academy training initially and in an ongoing basis, create Performance Improvement Plans (PIPs) as needed to support struggling staff members Lead English Language Development Program Classes- provide ELD training to staff, execute professional coaching, and ensure successful curriculum implementation Collaborate with the SPED-AD to develop a push-in implementation plan with our virtual instruction programs Co-lead development and monitoring of: Summer school program Educational Planning Program (School wide Ed Plans) oversight of K-8 Course Outlines Program Co-lead and collaborate on The planning of curriculum/resources Professional Development The support to Regional Coordinators with instructional coaching of their team Participating Hiring Team member for all new and internal staff positions and manage the creation of a school-wide Master Schedule Organize with different departments to create supportive office hours for staff and families Support the planning and execution of staff functions such as the Virtual Academy retreat, all-region meetings, etc. Provide all needed LCAP reporting to the responsible administrator from my programs Collaborate with AXIA on the school operations Collaborate with AXIA on the school operations
+Create our MTSS models of support (oversight and monitoring of training, strategies, and curriculum) Develop, lead, and monitor Student Study Team processes and collaboration with SPED; attend Student Study Team meetings with parents when an admin is needed MAP program development (Student Academic Incentive programs), and collaborate with the director of community engagement Oversee: Attendance platform development for Title 1 and AB167 and compliance monitoring Development of Early Literacy curriculum, training, resources, and Early Literacy coordinator TK program development and grant writing oversight 504 department, Speech Intervention, Social Emotional/Community Development plan as pertains to the TK-8 Enrichment Academy program and intervention plans Co-Lead Development and oversight of Educational Planning Program (School wide Ed Plans) Development of K-8 Course Outlines Program Development and monitoring of Summer school program On the planning of curriculum/resources Professional Development; Teach some of the planned PDs Support Regional Coordinators with instructional coaching of their team n Participating Hiring Team member for all new and internal staff positions "Develop/create diagnostic assessments for intervention program, Early Lit, and tracking through Performance Matters and STAR360 Performance Matters oversight - our schoolwide diagnostic and assessment platform Run/create reports for special groups for Title 1 and intervention attending in-person and virtual events Write policies and procedures for virtual programs to ensure that students and staff alike have a consistent and positive experience Manage the logistical aspect of all virtual programs including the organization of materials distribution for Virtual Academy classes (order, inventory, package, disburse, etc) Virtual Academy Human Resources: Analyze data to develop positions within the virtual academy that will best serve student needs, recruit, interview and hire for the positions, develop an onboarding process for new staff and complete Virtual Academy training initially and in an ongoing basis, create Performance Improvement Plans (PIPs) as needed to support struggling staff members Lead English Language Development Program Classes- provide ELD training to staff, execute professional coaching, and ensure successful curriculum implementation Collaborate with the SPED-AD to develop a push-in implementation plan with our virtual instruction programs Co-lead development and monitoring of: Summer school program Educational Planning Program (School wide Ed Plans) oversight of K-8 Course Outlines Program Co-lead and collaborate on The planning of curriculum/resources Professional Development The support to Regional Coordinators with instructional coaching of their team Participating Hiring Team member for all new and internal staff positions and manage the creation of a school-wide Master Schedule Organize with different departments to create supportive office hours for staff and families Support the planning and execution of staff functions such as the Virtual Academy retreat, all-region meetings, etc. Provide all needed LCAP reporting to the responsible administrator from my programs Collaborate with AXIA on the school operations Conaborate with AXIA on the school operations